ChekwubeH/odin-rock-paper-scissors/README.md

 The computer randomly selects one of the three options.

-The player is prompted to input one of the three options.
+The player input one of the three options by clicking a button.

 A five round of game is played and a winner is displayed at the end.